USB 3.2 SSD Round-up Comparing Crucial X9, Kingston XS2000, Orico C10, Samsung T7 & Sandisk Extreme V2

 As far as durability goes, the tested drives fared similarly.
 Kingston XS2000 comes with a very reassuring rubber sleeve that wraps around the drive for drop protection while Sandisk Extreme V2 has a silicone coating that provides impact and scratch resistance.
 Not only will they survive a 2m drop, but also likely hold up without a dent or scratch.
 Our only gripe with Extreme V2 is the use of flimsy plastic on the front panel, which is certainly a weak spot structurally.

 SSDs in general are pretty resilient to drops but they are still vulnerable to splash and dust.
-Kingston XS2000, Sandisk Extreme V2, and Samsung T7 are rated for IP55 so they have been tested for dust- and water-jet proof – to a certain extent.
+Crucial X9, Kingston XS2000, Sandisk Extreme V2, and Samsung T7 are rated for IP55 so they have been tested for dust- and splash-proof – to a certain extent.

 Best SSD Deals Online